Edward Thomas Chapman: Later life

 He later achieved the rank of company sergeant major.
-In the Coronation Honours List of 1953, he was awarded the British Empire Medal.
+In the 1953 Coronation Honours, he was awarded the British Empire Medal.
 He lived in New Inn, Torfaen until his death on 3 February 2002 aged 82, and is buried in Panteg cemetery near New Inn.
 He worked at ICI Fibres at Pontypool for 25 years.
 He was a noted breeder of Welsh Mountain Ponies which he exhibited and showed at the Royal Welsh Show at Builth Wells.